chocolatey/docs/input/docs/CentralManagement/CentralManagementReports.md

-# Chocolatey Central Mangement Reports
+# Chocolatey Central Management Reports

 > :warning: **WARNING**: This is a Work in Progress.
 Please check back later.